evlaV/steamos-log-submitter/README.md

 Submission iterates over the logs in the `pending` directory and attempts to upload them one at a time.
-Any logs that are successfully uploaded get moved to the `uploaded` directory, and any that fail stay in the `pending` directory to be retried later.
-Both directories get pruned, but the uploaded directory has a much shorter time-to-live for the files since they've already been submitted and only remain for local reference if needed.
+Any logs that are successfully uploaded get moved to the `uploaded` directory, and any that fail either stay in the `pending` directory to be retried later, or are moved to the `failed` directory in the case of a permanent failure.
+All three directories get pruned, but the uploaded directory has a much shorter time-to-live for the files since they've already been submitted and only remain for local reference if needed.

 ## Configuration